sparkbox/standard/services/dropbox/README.md

 * **Sparbox Bookshelf**
 * **Developer Videos**
-* **SoftwareLicenses**
+* **Software Licenses**

 ## How to Get Invited

-You will be added to a few general folders by default.
-Talk to your director or project manager about getting added to any project specific folders that are needed.
+All employees are added to a few general folders by default.
+Talk to your director or project manager about getting added to any project-specific folders that are needed.